Chart Color Schemes

 Ripley lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of Nov 2025, the estimated population of Ripley is around 10,150, reflecting a significant increase since the 2021 Census.
-The suburb's population grew by 5,862 people (136.7%) from 4,288 in 2021.
-This growth was inferred from AreaSearch's resident population estimate of 8,488 based on latest ERP data release by ABS (June 2024) and an additional 2,031 validated new addresses since the Census date.
-The population density is approximately 788 persons per square kilometer, inline with averages seen across locations assessed by AreaSearch.
-Ripley's growth rate exceeded both national average (8.9%) and state average, making it a significant growth leader in the region.
-Interstate migration contributed around 85.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Ripley's population is estimated at around 10,006 as of Nov 2025.
+This reflects an increase of 5,718 people (133.3%) since the 2021 Census, which reported a population of 4,288 people.
+The change is inferred from the resident population of 9,051, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 2,031 validated new addresses since the Census date.
+This level of population equates to a density ratio of 777 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Ripley's 133.3% growth since the 2021 census exceeded the national average (9.7%), along with the state, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration that contributed approximately 85.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, applying proportional growth weightings for age cohorts using ABS Greater Capital Region projections from 2023 based on 2022 data.
-Future population dynamics anticipate exceptional growth, placing the suburb in the top 10 percent of national statistical areas, with an expected expansion of 20,968 persons to 2041, reflecting a total increase of 174.1% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Considering the projected demographic shifts, exceptional growth, placing in the top 10 percent of statistical areas across the nation, is predicted over the period with the Ripley statistical area (Lv2) expected to expand by 21,364 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 182.0% in total over the 17 years.

 Frequently Asked Questions - Population